We have been 'See It Safely' approved

 In order to minimise the amount of people in the theatre's communal areas before a performance we are encouraging staggered arrival times.

-If you are seated in rows A - E please arrive at the theatre between 6:45pm and 7:00pm.
+If you are seated in rows A - E please arrive at the theatre 30 minutes before advertised start time.

-If you are seated in rows F - M please arrive at the theatre between 7:00pm and 7:15pm.
+If you are seated in rows F - M please arrive at the theatre 15 minutes before advertised start time.

 Guests will be invited to take their seats in stages.
 Announcements will be made over the PA system.